 During the first year of their Ph.D., participate in the Neuroscience Core Course.
 The goal of this two-term core course is to provide a common foundation so that all incoming students have a shared level of competency.
 This core course aims to teach an overview of all topics through a mix of hands-on laboratory experience, lecture, and computational modeling.

 Graduate students are required to participate in the neuroscience seminar series (NEU 511) and select one additional elective course approved by the department.

-All neuroscience graduate students are required to rotate in up to three laboratories during the first year as well as, participate in research projects during each rotation.
+All neuroscience graduate students are required to rotate in up to three laboratories during the first year and participate in research projects during each rotation.

 The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully passes the general examination.
 It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that this requirement has been met.

 Students are expected to teach two semesters, usually in their second year.

 The Ph.D. is awarded after the candidate’s doctoral dissertation has been accepted and the final public oral examination sustained.

-The Joint Graduate Degree Program in Neuroscience is designed for students that want to do a Ph.D. primarily based on another discipline, but with a neuroscience component.
+The Joint Graduate Degree Program in Neuroscience is designed for students who want to do a Ph.D. primarily based on another discipline, but with a neuroscience component.
 Students graduate with a Ph.D. degree in "X and neuroscience," where X is their home department – for example, "psychology and neuroscience," or "molecular biology and neuroscience," or "philosophy and neuroscience."
 The program is designed for maximum flexibility.